Oneirical/The-Games-Foxes-Play/design/Development Logs/23-05-02 - Strokes on Canvas.md

 Another flaw in the crafting system was just how *tedious* it was to extract exactly the Soul type you wanted for a given recipe.
 If you needed just one more Unhinged Soul for your spell but it was hidden underneath a pile of 50 Ordered Souls, it meant you had to mash your Q key 51 times.
 Not exactly engaging gameplay.

 I have introduced a new thematic "brush" system - it causes your Soul wheel on the sidebar to become a palette with every Caste represented on it.
 This is only available in Soul Cage rooms, but it lets the player pick out a "color", and, well, [draw]().
 The mouse control is easier (just drag and drop, like Minecraft's crafting), but keyboard is also an option, requiring the player to walk over the cage to place their payload [drive-by style]().

+This UI update comes with many quality-of-life additions related to the spell crafting system - including a complete [catalogue]() at the bottom with every unlocked pattern (and its recipe), and a [display]() predicting the outcome of the crafting recipe (with dynamic highlighting of where each component is found inside your Soul Cage).